Fraud Alert vs. Credit Freeze: What’s the Difference?

 • If you're a victim of credit fraud or identity theft, choosing between an extended fraud alert and a credit freeze may come down to how often you expect to need access to your credit reports.
 In addition to the scenarios below, consider whether you're comfortable with a fraud alert, which requires lenders to take extra measures to verify your identity in the event you (or others) apply for credit in your name, or whether you'd prefer the added limitations of a credit freeze.

-• If you plan to apply for several types of new credit, such as an auto loan, mortgage or credit card, within the next few years—or perhaps you're eyeing a new apartment or new cellphone service provider—it might be simpler to activate an extended fraud alert instead of a series of credit freezes and thaws.
+• If you plan to apply for several types of new credit, such as an auto loan, mortgage or credit card, within the next few years—or perhaps you're eyeing a new apartment or new cellphone service provider—it might be simpler to activate a fraud alert instead of a series of credit freezes and thaws.

 • If you don't plan to apply for a new credit card or loan in the near future, a credit freeze might be the best choice.
 However, you may need to thaw your credit reports if non-lenders like cellphone and internet service providers need to conduct credit checks.